ibm-cloud-docs/Registry/ts_index.md

     * Windows directory: `%HOMEPATH%\.docker\trust\private` and `%HOMEPATH%\.docker\trust\tuf`

-    **Note**: Because the root key is affected, this step deletes all signing keys, including for other notary servers.
+    **Note**: Because the root key is affected, this step deletes all signing keys, including for other trust servers.

 3. Generate trusted content repositories.